satom99/coxir/guides/entities.md

 Coxir.Channel.get!(0)
 ```

-Which will just raise if there was an error.
+Which will just raise if there is an error.
 These should be used with caution, however.

 ### Preloading